 What is AWS Lambda and how it works

-AWS Lambda is a Function-as-a-service (FaaS) computing platform provided by AWS.
-FaaS provides a computing platform to execute code in the cloud.
+AWS Lambda is a Function-as-a-service (FaaS) computing platform provided by Amazon Web Services (AWS).
+As a FaaS, it provides a computing platform to execute code in the cloud.
 As in any serverless system, it abstracts away the complexities of provisioning and managing a cloud infrastructure.

 It is commonly used when building microservices applications, but also serves monolithic and other types of architectures as well.
 There are several use cases and multiple benefits from using AWS Lambda.